 My heart slowly softening and the moment when I finally surrendered and turned back toward Him to listen.

 And the miracle of bringing a life into this world after discounting completely any chance I might have to experience what it means to be called Mama.

 Tip: It's memories like these that should inform how we react to a season in the hallway.
 Ask yourself this question: Do we wait in worry, or do we rest, anticipating but never doubting what God is going to do?

 Action: Grab a journal.
 Sit together with your daughter and discuss what areas of her life feel like a hallway right now.
 Write down her thoughts.
 Then (Mama), lead her in a prayer that praises God for each hallway - what she is waiting for the Lord to do and the ways He wants to prepare her heart while she is waiting on Him.

 Pray.
 “Whenever we discover that one of us is in a hallway, waiting for God to do something, we will praise.
 Let's wait together, listening intently for His voice.
 We will praise Him because, despite what we think we know about the hallway, His promises reign.
 His promises are true, they are good, and they do not fail."

 I would love to find out how these conversations go with your girls.
 Let me know in the comments below!

-If you’re looking for ways to encourage your daughter to learn more about how God wants her to lead, I would HIGHLY suggest you check out my recent blog post, “Three Ways to Support Your Daughter to Lead Well”.
-Click here to read.
-These topics changed my approach to motherhood forever . . .
+If you’re looking for ways to encourage your daughter to learn more about how God wants her to lead, I would HIGHLY suggest you check out our brand new subscription, Bible Belles Monthly.
+Click here to learn more.